ASNeG/OpcUaWebServer/docs/source/3_websocket_server/historical_read.rst

 Historical Read
 ===============

-To read the historical values of a variable, the client must use *HistoricalRead* request.
+To read the historical values of a variable, the client must use *HISTORICALREAD_REQUEST* request.

 Request
 -------